Get alerts of updates about «Vaccine recommendations for influenza season 2022-2023»

 Skip to content on this page

 Influenza (also known as the flu) can lead to pneumonia, stroke and worsening of chronic underlying diseases.
+Admission to hospital may be necessary for severe complications from influenza.
 It is estimated that an average of 900 people die in Norway each year as a result of the disease.
 In some years, as many as 2,000 people could die from influenza.
 The influenza vaccine can save many of these lives.

 Groups recommended to take the influenza vaccine